-The table below presents disaggregated revenues from contracts with customers for the year ended March 31, 2021 by offerings and contract-type.
-The company believes that this disaggregation best depicts how the nature, amount, timing and uncertainty of revenue and cash flows are affected by industry, market and other economic factors.
+The table below presents disaggregated revenues from contracts with customers for the year ended March 31, 2022 by offerings and contract-type.
+The company believes that this disaggregation best depicts how the nature, amount, timing and uncertainty of our revenues and cash flows are affected by industry, market and other economic factors.